pmiggs/Py-Maze_Pathfinder/README.md

     return maze
 ```

 This is definitely a "brute force" way of coding, where I used nested loops to iterate through each pixel in the image.
-For each pixel, the code checks if the value is 0 (black).
-If it is, it sets the corresponding element in the maze array to 1 (a wall).
-Otherwise, it sets it to 0 (a path).
+For each pixel, the code checks if the value is black or white.
+I then programmed it to follow the convention suggested in the problem where 1 will be the walls and 0 will be the path.

-Calling out the maze function, it now looks like this (albeit truncated):
+Calling out the maze function now, it looks like so (albeit truncated):

 <img src="Binary Maze Array.png" width="150" height="150">

 Next is the meat of the problem: solving for the maze.
 Two things come to mind: I need to write a code that will "walk" through the maze and, prior to that, check its neighboring cells if it's even a walkable path.

 Since this is a 2D maze, checking for surrounding paths is also done in 2D (**x**'th row and **y**'th column).
-And knowing whether or not a path is walkable means
+And knowing whether or not a path is walkable means acceding to these rules:

 - path is not a wall
 - path is within the bounds of the maze